JuliaStats/TimeSeries.jl/docs/source/timearray.rst

 timestamp
 ---------

-The ``timestamp`` field consists of a vector of either ``Date`` or ``DateTime`` type.
+The ``timestamp`` field consists of a vector of values of a child type of of ``TimeType`` - in practise either ``Date`` or ``DateTime``.
 The ``DateTime`` type is similar to the ``Date`` type except it represents time frames smaller than a day.
 For the construction of a TimeArray to work, this vector needs to be sorted.
 If the vector includes dates that are not sequential, the construction of the object will error out.
 The vector also needs to be ordered from oldest to latest date, but this can be handled by the constructor and will not prohibit an object from being created.

 values
 ------

-The ``values`` field holds the data from the time series and its length must match the length of the ``timestamp`` array.
+The ``values`` field holds the data from the time series and its row count must match the length of the ``timestamp`` array.
 If these do not match, the constructor will fail.
 All the values inside the ``values`` array must be of the same type.

 colnames
 --------

 The ``colnames`` field is a vector of type ``UTF8String`` and contains the names of the columns for each column in the ``values`` field.
-The length of this vector must match the width of the ``values`` array, or the construction of an object will fail.
+The length of this vector must match the column count of the ``values`` array, or the construction of an object will fail.

 meta
 ----